dimsav/phpspec-reference/README.md

 ## Matching types

+### Data types

-Expect the result of a method has a specific type.
+Expect the result of a method has a specific data type.

 ```php
 $this->method()->shouldBeBool();